RanFeng/modular-music-visualizer/docs/RUNNING_ON_LINUX.md

 - `source ./mmv-venv/bin/activate` (activate the venv)

-Then run `python base_video.py --auto-deps`

-It should install Python dependencies automatically, if not run `pip install -r ./mmv/requirements.txt`

-MMV should then run and generate the default video with default preset under the `renders` directory.

-You can also run with `python base_video.py mode=[music,piano]` for quickly changing between the two. (mode=music is already implied if no argument is given)

-Can also configure first then run `python post_processing.py` for applying some shaders to the output (mpv dependency required)
+Install Python dependencies:

+- `python -m pip install ./mmv/requirements.txt`

-Head back to the original [RUNNING.md](RUNNING.md) for instructions on configuring your own stuff
+Now head back to the original [RUNNING.md](RUNNING.md) for instructions on configuring / running, this file was for installing the dependencies.